YBARRA ACADEMY OF THE ARTS AND TECHNOLOGY

 - Sharing the Planet

 Throughout the learning process, students are encouraged and recognized for their actions.
 Actions may occur as a result of students applying new learnings from the units of inquiry.
 An action can also be purely self driven as students want to make a positive change in the school, community, or world.
-Actions may be the result of one student or a group of students, but must be completely self-intitiated by the individual(s) taking action.
-If your child has taken action, we would like to hear about it!
-Please print out the action template below and return it to your child's teacher.
+Actions may be the result of one student or a group of students, but must be completely self-initiated by the individual(s) taking action.